 Now just spin them over on top of each other to make sure every side is coated with the Dry Satay Spice Rub mix and cover with cling film and place in the fridge (ideally overnight) if you can.
 Anywhere between 4 hours to 12 hours is ideal.

-satay chicken sticks coated in spice rub mixture
+chicken satay sticks coated with rub

 That’s it, eat and enjoy.

-satay chicken sticks on a plate
+cooked satay chicken sticks on a plate

 Satay Chicken Sticks